If you own property, you may have to pay land tax. If your home is the only property you own, you will not pay land tax because it is exempt.

 Corporations are related corporations in certain circumstances.
 Where two or more corporations are related, the Commissioner may treat them as a group for land tax purposes.

 The taxable value of all Victorian lands owned by a group is aggregated to calculate the land tax payable on those lands.
 Members of a group are jointly and severally liable for the land tax payable by the group.

-From 1 January 2017, a 1.5 per cent absentee owner surcharge (previously 0.5 per cent) on land tax applies to Victorian land owned by an absentee owner.
+A 1.5 per cent absentee owner surcharge (previously 0.5 per cent) on land tax applies to Victorian land owned by an absentee owner.
 An absentee owner can be a member of a land tax group.